 I started questioning nightly bottle service at ‘da clubs, and instead built frugal hobbies into my lifestyle.

-With my cable cord already cut, I diverted that couch time towards blogging, which to my surprise, can actually be a pretty profitable hobby.
+With my cable cord already cut, I diverted that couch time towards blogging, which to my surprise, can be a pretty profitable hobby.
 I started reading books about finance, learning how to cook, and enjoying the great outdoors with friends.

 I focused more on going to the gym, which was a fixed cost whether I was lazy or used their services every day.